jrang188/alpine/content/posts/cloud_native_haiti.md

 ### Microservice Design

-:nuxt-img{src="/posts/haiti_microservice.png" alt="HHA Haiti Hospital Platform Microservice Architecture Prototype"}
+:nuxt-img{alt="HHA Haiti Hospital Platform Microservice Architecture Prototype" src="/posts/haiti_microservice.png"}

 As we look to enhance the platform’s resiliency, manageability, and overall agility, I propose we begin transitioning towards a